KainosSoftwareLtd/govuk_nodejs_typescript_example/README.md

 * testing
   * unit testing including mocking dependencies - unit testing of formExampleController with service mocked using mokito
   * browser testing - using [webdriver.io](http://webdriver.io/) to create browser tests, the configuration can be extended to call into remote selenium grids and services like [Saucelabs](https://saucelabs.com/) and [BrowserStack](https://www.browserstack.com/)
+  * Code Coverage - TODO ability to generate test coverage reports for application.
+See [here](https://istanbul.js.org/docs/tutorials/mocha/) for details on integrating  [Istanbul](https://istanbul.js.org/) with Mocha.
+Bonus if example of integration with [CoverAlls](https://coveralls.io/)
 * logging - TODO decorators?
 * metrics - TODO
 * Sample VSCode launch.json - see `.sample-vscode`, copy the `launch.json` to `.vscode` for example build configurations to debug the application and run individual mocha tests